 Image Description for Amazon EC2

-A virtual disk image which is able to boot in the Amazon EC2 cloud framework has to comply the following constraints:
+A virtual disk image that is able to boot in the Amazon EC2 cloud framework has to comply with the following constraints:

-• cloud-init configuration for Amazon must be provided
+• A cloud-init configuration for Amazon must be provided.

-• Disk size must be set to 10G
+• The disk size must be set to 10G.

-• Kernel parameters must allow for xen console
+• Kernel parameters must allow for a Xen console.

-To meet this requirements add or update the KIWI NG image description as follows:
+To meet these requirements, add or update the KIWI NG image description as follows:

 1. Software packages